Peoples Health Group Medicare (HMO-POS)

 - When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
 If you overpay your copayment, we will reimburse you.
 Either we will forward a check to you in the amount of your overpayment or we will offset future copayments.
 If the pharmacy hasn’t collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
 If a state paid on your behalf, we may make payment directly to the state.
 Please contact Member Services if you have questions.

-For more information about best available evidence, Click here to reference the Centers for Medicare & Medicaid Services documents on this topic.
+For more information about best available evidence, reference the Centers for Medicare & Medicaid Services documents on this topic here.

 While you talk to your doctor to determine the right course of action for you, we may cover your drug in certain cases during the first 90 days you are a member of our plan.
 For each of your drugs that is not on our formulary, or if your ability to get your drugs is limited, we will cover a one-time temporary supply for a maximum of one 30-day supply of your drug or multiple prescriptions for your drug that total up to a 30-day supply (unless you have a prescription written for fewer days) when you go to a network pharmacy.
 After your first 30-day supply, we will not pay for these drugs, even if you have been a member of the plan less than 90 days.

-If you are a new member of a Peoples Health plan and you are a resident of a long-term care facility, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan.
-The total supply will be for a maximum of a 98-day supply.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to a max 90-day supply.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.)
-If needed, we will cover additional refills during your first 93 days, in the plan.
+If you are a resident of a long-term care facility, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan.
+The first supply will be for a maximum of up to a 31-day supply, or less if your prescription is written for fewer days.
+If needed, we will cover additional refills during your first 90 days, up to a 98-day supply, in the plan.
 If you need a drug that is not on our formulary, or if your ability to get your drugs is limited, but you are past the first 90 days of membership in our plan, we will cover a 31-day emergency supply of that drug (unless you have a prescription for fewer days) while you pursue a formulary exception.

-We provide a transition process for new members who experience a level-of-care change and are currently on a medication regimen that contains nonformulary drugs or formulary drugs with restrictions.
+Peoples Health provides a transition process for new members who experience a level of care change and are currently on a medication regimen that contains nonformulary drugs.
 This transition process will occur when the coverage determination processing timeframes are in conflict with the prescribed drug regimen.
-We will cover up to a 31-day supply of these nonformulary drugs or formulary drugs with restrictions.
-Level-of-care changes include discharges from hospitals or psychiatric facilities; admissions to or discharges from long-term care facilities; giving up hospice status; or exceeding the limit for days covered by your Peoples Health plan during a skilled nursing facility stay.
+Peoples Health will cover up to a 31-day supply of these nonformulary drugs or formulary drugs with restrictions.
+Level of care changes include discharges from hospitals or psychiatric facilities; admissions to or discharges from long-term care facilities; giving up hospice status; or exceeding the limit for days covered by your Peoples Health plan during a skilled nursing facility stay.

 If you are a current member affected by a formulary change from one year to the next, we will provide you with the opportunity to request a formulary exception in advance for the following year.